open-sauced/catsup/README.md

 ## 🖥️ Local development

-To install the application:
+To run the GitHub App code against a test repository, add `TEST_REPOSITORY` to your local `.env` file.

-To start a local copy of the app on port `8888`:
+To start the server locally at port `8888`:

 ```shell
 npm start